lamianbu/ai-install/README.md

   }
 }
 ```
-You can only
+After 'git clone', you can only
 ```
 npm start
 ```
-Avoid executing the command
+No need
 ```
 npm install
 ```